-Working from the centre to periphery is one of the core principles of Somatic Education is the emphasis on resolving SMA and regaining and maintaining proper control of the muscles of the centre of the body first.
+Working from the centre to periphery is one of the core principles of Somatic Education.
+The emphasis is on improving Sensory Motor Awareness and regaining and maintaining proper control of the muscles of the centre of the body first.
 Good awareness and control of the central muscles of the spine, torso, shoulders and hips allow for free movement and optimum functioning of the arms, hands, legs, ankles, feet and the neck.
-When we look at the musculature involved in the Green Light, Red Light and Trauma Reflexes, we can see that they primarily affect the centre of the body.

 The image above illustrates this clearly.
 Green Light Reflex affects all the muscles of spinal extension, plus the extensors of the hips and legs (glutes, hamstrings, calves etc.).
 All these muscles are found on the back of the body.
 Red Light Reflex affects the opposing muscles of spinal flexion on the front of the body (abdominals, pectorals etc).
 Trauma Reflex affects the muscle of lateral flexion and rotation of the spine (obliques, lats, quadratus lumborum etc.).

 If we develop an habituation of any or all of these Three Reflexes, our ability to sense and move the centre of our body is diminished.
 When we can’t move our centre, our movement in general diminishes.
 Our spine cannot bend, cannot reach and cannot twist.
 This leads to problems in the extremities, as the shoulders, hips, knees and ankles have to compensate for the diminished movement potential in the centre of our bodies.